playsnook/onchain/src/snookweb/README.md

 }
 ```

-See the format of the returns snooks in the JSDOC of the lib.
+See the format of the returns snooks in the JSDOC of the lib (https://snookweb-docs.netlify.app/snookweb).

 ## Buying a new snook